vuejs/v2.vuejs.org/source/guide/mixins.md

 // -> "component hook called"
 ```

 Options that expect object values, for example `methods`, `components` and `directives`, will be merged into the same object.
-The component's options will take priority when there are conlicting keys in these objects:
+The component's options will take priority when there are conflicting keys in these objects:

 ``` js
 var mixin = {